Tikhon of Zadonsk: Biography

 At Zadonsk, Tikhon engaged in theological studies and writing, and adopted a strict ascetic life: despite his frail health he ate very little and often engaged in hard physical work.
 He was, however, indulgent to others' weaknesses, and was known for his deep humility and forgiveness, though he was himself naturally of a nervous and oversensitive temperament.
-Despite his erudition, he humbly took lessons in spirituality from simple and illiterate monastic elders.
-In Zadonsk, Tikhon's reputation for piety, humility, kindness and wisdom drew many people—rich and poor, old and young—to the monastery in search of his blessing and advice.
+Despite his erudition, he took lessons in spirituality from simple and illiterate monastic elders.
+In Zadonsk, Tikhon's reputation for piety, humility, kindness and wisdom drew many people to the monastery in search of his blessing and advice.
 He was not averse to leaving the monastery and moving among the local people if a situation required it, and would occasionally travel to more distant destinations.

 Tikhon's two major literary works during his retirement were the books A Spiritual Treasury Gathered from the World (1770) and On True Christianity (1776).
 He also wrote shorter works especially for monks, such as "Rules of Monastic Life" and "Instruction to those who turn from the vain world".
 His own life at the monastery was described in some detail by two of his cell attendants.

 On May 14, 1846, during the construction of the new cathedral at Zadonsk, Tikhon's relics were uncovered.
 His relics were rumoured to be incorrupt, and there were numerous reports of miracles occurring near them.
 The Russian Orthodox Church made Tikhon a saint in 1861.
 His feast day is celebrated on August 13, Julian calendar (August 26, Gregorian Calendar).
 Another feast day, the Uncovering of the Relics of Saint Tikhon of Zadonsk, was instituted to be celebrated annually on May 14.